karmaniverous/blog/_posts/2024-09-06-generic-abstractions.md

 - `entity-manager` provides a simple wrapper around the AWS SDK that lets you do easy things like get & update records, as well as fantastically hard things like one-shot multi-range, multi-shard, filtered secondary index queries... _without having to write a single line of DynamoDB-specific code!_

 So on the one hand `entity-manager` provides an opinionated, out-of-the-box answer to the question of how to structure NoSQL data.
-And on the other hand, it replaces a _ton_ of code with a simple configuration that looks and works consistently across every independenct microservice in your entire back end.
+And on the other hand, it replaces a _ton_ of code with a simple configuration that looks and works consistently across every independent microservice in your entire back end.

 Pound for pound, `entity-manager` is by far the most successful piece of software I've ever written.